GerHobbelt/FontOrg-and-FontRenamer/README.md

 - the Designer and other text files provided with this instance of FontOrg is my (*probably patched*) copy from 2015 AD.
 - Older versions are stored in the `backups` directory.
 Try them and see which works if the latest if giving you trouble.
+- At times Al would post updates for the Designer.txt and other text files, which serve as driving databases for FontOrg and can be edited in any decent text eeditor, ee.g.
+[Notepad++](https://notepad-plus-plus.org/) or [Sublime](https://www.sublimetext.com/)
+- Nothing of note has been posted since 2014/2015 (I haven't watched *very* closely 🕵️😥); the stuff in this repo came off old drives and I've been looking for this a couple of years ago and today once again: nothing useful or trustworthy pops up on the Net.
+So here's what I got in cold storage. 😄 The tools are still relevant with the free fonts out there nowadays that are nice but also quite disorganized - at least to my tastes.
+- Enjoy.
+Please *do* apply patience as the tools are old and may need a bit of assistance to get going on your box.
+Once they do, they'll be pretty fast as they have not changed but your hardware certainly *will have changed*. 😆🐎
+-